 For fully diluted EPS, conversion is assumed for all preferred shares that are convertible within the next 10 years.
 Preferred shares are anti-dilutive if the dividends saved per issuable common share exceed EPS without assuming conversion.

 Suppose that the Sample Company has three issues of convertible preferred shares outstanding.
 Each has a par value of $10,000,000 and is convertible to 200,000 shares of common stock.

 The following facts are known about each group:

 The impact on EPS denominators is presented as follows:

 The reported net income will receive these adjustments:

-Conversion or issuance during the period
+Conversion or Issuance During the Period

 The number of common shares issued at conversion is included in the weighted average of outstanding shares.
 For the period prior to conversion, the common shares that would have been outstanding are weighted by the appropriate fraction of the year.

-Under the assumption of conversion, the number of issuable common shares is weighted by the fraction of the year the preferred stock was outstanding.
+Under the assumption of conversion, the number of issuable common shares is weighted by the fraction of the year that the preferred stock was outstanding.